sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 ## Executive summary

 <p>Microsoft Application Virtualization (App-V) apps have typically been configured, deployed, and managed through on-premise group policies using System Center Configuration Manager (SCCM) or App-V server.
-In Windows 10, version 1703, App-V apps can be configured, deployed, and managed using mobile device management (MDM), matching their on-premise counterparts.
-MDM service provides the ability to publish App-V packages to clients running Windows 10, version 1703 (or later).
+In Windows 10, version 1703, App-V apps can be configured, deployed, and managed using mobile device management (MDM), matching their on-premise counterparts.</p>

+<p>MDM service provides the ability to publish App-V packages to clients running Windows 10, version 1703 (or later).
 All capabilities such as App-V enablement, configuration, and publishing can be completed using MDM.</p>

 > [!WARNING]
 > These are preliminary architecture diagrams and examples.
 Actual schemas may vary upon release.